 A quality food should have a minimum of 26% meat and the meat should be named (e.g. chicken, Beef, Lamb) instead of Meat and Animal Derivatives.

 How much should I feed my dog?

-Your dog food should give a guide to the amount you should be feeding based on weight, however, this may alter depending on your dog and the level of exercise they get as well as what other treats they are given.
+Your food should give a guide to the amount you should be feeding based on weight, however, this may alter depending on the level of exercise they get as well as what other treats they are given.
 Its also worth noting that a lower quality food that has a higher Cereal content and lower meat content means you will need to feed more to ensure your dog gets enough nutrients.
 Which also means scooping up more at the other end!

 Are cereals bad?

 Cereals are cheaper than meat so are used to bulk out the dog food and keep the price competitive.
 Some dogs can tolerate cereals fine but others find them hard to digest so are best avoided if your dog is prone to stomach upsets.

 What should I NOT feed my dog?

 Some foods that should NEVER be fed to your dog are chocolate, grapes, raisins, onions, alcohol, nuts, Xylitol (sweetner).
 These can make your dog very sick or worse.
 Contact your vet if your dog has consumed any of these.